jmeaster30/cellular-automata/README.md

 # cellular-automata

-This is a cellular automata simulator that is run from the command line but uses SDL2 for drawing to the screen.
+This is a cellular automata simulator that is run from the command line but uses OpenGL for drawing to the screen.

 There are controls to help simulate your cellular automata:
 ```
 Arrow Keys - Changes the selected state
+WASD - Moves camera up, left, down, and right
+Mouse Scroll - Zoom the camera in and out
 Left Click - Sets the cell that the mouse is over to the selected state
 C - sets every cell to state zero
 R - sets every cell to a random state